GeertenRijsdijk/SIT_analogies/README.md

 - tools.py: A collection of smaller functions that are used by multiple other files.

 In the PISA folder:
 - QUIS.py: Implementation of the QUick Identification of all Substrings (QUIS) algorithm.
+- graphs.py: Classes for Graphs, Sgraphs, Left/Right Agraphs.
+- encode.py: The encoding algorithm, based on PISA.